threeandthreee/Archipelago/worlds/tloz_ph/docs/faq_and_credits.md

 This is a spiritual successor to my discontinued [Manual for Phantom Hourglass](https://github.com/carrotinator/manual_phantomhourglass_carrot).
 It covers the full game but you've got to do all the memory editing manually.

 ## Who made this?
 This version of the randomizer was made by me, @Carrotinator.
-The method making the item menu appear after getting an item was writen by @CelestialKitsune.
+Some features were added by  @CelestialKitsune and @Tanker50207, and some stuff in the shared client with Spirit tracks was written by @DayKat and @1313e.
 But it wouldn't have been possible without the work of many that came before.
 Here are some of them:
  * The Phantom Hourglass [Decomp Project](https://github.com/AetiasHax/ph), and especially:
    * @Aetias for making an inventory editing script while playing the manual rando for PH I made previously.
 This spawned the idea for using the generic bizhawk connector to do everything, and look where that got us
    * Everyone who worked on the [PH dev spreadsheet](https://docs.google.com/spreadsheets/d/1_4Bo1IxLDtaytXj7SQFIAtt9QbPfYDTGZ-CDNf0DXJA/edit?gid=0#gid=0), but especially SammyGoodTunes, for updating the dev spreadsheets memory addresses live while I was working on this.
 I wouldn't have been able to do anything without the documentation in the spreadsheet.
  * The standalone [Phantom Hourglass Randomizer](https://github.com/phst-randomizer/ph-randomizer)
  * @Dinopony, whose [Archipelago implementation for Zelda: Oracle of Seasons](https://github.com/Dinopony/ArchipelagoOoS/releases) I used as a starting point and a reference for how to make an Archipelago client using the bizhawk tools.
 And for making their code easy to understand!
+ * @alwaysintreble, whose entrance randomizer code from [The Messenger](https://github.com/alwaysintreble/TheMessengerRandomizerModAP) helped me figure that stuff out
  * The Manual for Archipelago discord, for lowering the entry threshold to Archipelago development.
  * Everyone who worked on Archipelago as a whole, for upholding high standards in code readability, and for creating such an amazing system.
  * Everyone who playtested the early versions of this, for giving enthusiasm and bug reports!